thihanmoekyaw/thihanmoekyaw.github.io/about/index.md

 In UIC, I worked with Fermilab (along with ME and IE students) to build a proof-of-concept robot for the maintenance of the [NuMI system](https://en.wikipedia.org/wiki/NuMI) using deep learning for machine vision.

 More projects to be updated soon!
+Based on the NDAs...

 ## Connecting with me